Adolfo Machado: Doping case and suspension

 In February 2012, Machado, alongside Comunicaciones teammates Fredy Thompson and Marvin Ceballos, was temporarily suspended from playing by FIFA after a positive test on the banned substance boldenone.
 A second test done at a laboratory in Canada reconfirmed the positive doping test and he was later suspended for two years, until 24 January 2014.
 Conunicaciones would win the 2012 Apertura and 2013 Clausura in his absence.

 Before his ban ended, he signed with San Francisco in November 2013 ahead of the 2014 Clausura season but in December 2013, Machado was loaned to Costa Rican giants Saprissa for two seasons with an option to extend and debuted on the first day after his doping ban was lifted.
 Machado would help lead Saprissa to 4 titles in his time there and received many personal accolades.

 On 21 December 2016, Machado signed with the Houston Dynamo of MLS.
-He made his Dynamo debut on 4 March 2017 in a 2–1 over the Seattle Sounders.
+He made his Dynamo debut on 4 March 2017 in a 2–1 over Seattle Sounders FC.
 He helped the Dynamo return to the MLS playoffs for the first time since 2013 Machado played in every minute of the playoffs as the Dynamo reached the western conference finals, where they fell to the Sounders.

 The Dynamo didn't have the same league success in the 2018, in part due to Machado missing key games while away on international duty, but he did help the Dynamo win the 2018 US Open Cup, the first in club history.

 Machado's contract was not renewed following the 2018 season; he later joined The Strongest.